 After the success of Spartacus in 1960, Kubrick was set to direct Marlon Brando in One Eyed Jacks in 1961.
 Both Brando and Kubrick had their own meticulous ways of working.
 Agreements could not be reached between the two, and in the end, Brando ended up directing himself.
 Frustrated with Hollywood, Stanley Kubrick left for England, where he lived and worked until his death.
 All of his films since his arrival in England have been made there.

 Kubricks's process of film making was seen as painstakingly meticulous.
 He is said to place great demands on his actors, but for most, the end result has been worth it.
-His films often dissect the dark side of human nature, and many have been the centre of much controversy.
+His films often dissect the dark side of human nature, and many have been the center of much controversy.

 His first film in England was Lolita, based on the controversial book of the same name by Vladimir Nabokov.
 Kubrick took great care with this film in order that the sexuality involved would not fall foul of the British censors.
 His next film, in 1964, was Dr. Strangelove: or How I Learned to Stop Worrying and Love the Bomb.
 The film started out as a drama, but after deciding that the ideas around the theme of nuclear war were too funny, Kubrick turned it into a satirical comedy instead.

 The commercial and critical success of Strangelove gave Stanley Kubrick artistic and financial freedom.
 He went onto make what is considered by some to be the greatest film ever made.
 2001: A Space Odyssey, released in 1968, set the standard for every science fiction film made since.
 It became a cult classic, as did his next film, A Clockwork Orange.
 The violence in A Clockwork Orange was said to be responsible for many copycat outbreaks of violence, and the director banned his own film in Britain.